-The LEA ensures on-going and meaningful participation of stakeholders in the planning and implementation of the local AIG program to develop strong partnerships.
+The LEA ensures ongoing and meaningful participation of stakeholders in the planning and implementation of the local AIG program to develop strong partnerships.

-Develops partnerships with parents/families that are intentional and meaningful to support the following needs of AIG students:
+Develops intentional, two-way partnerships with parents/guardians to support the following needs of AIG students:

-- academic and intellectual - social and emotional
+- academic and intellectual - social and emotional.

-District Response: Parents are currently involved and well informed regarding student services that meet the needs of AIG students.
+Parents are currently involved and well informed regarding student services that meet the needs of AIG students.
 There is a link on the local website that takes parents to a current copy of the AIG Plan as well as to the criteria for AIG identification.
 When our district assesses all third grade students, a letter is sent home to parents regarding the test administration dates, and also includes information describing the multiple pathways to AIG identification.
 A Parent Advisory Council is selected and meetings are held on a quarterly basis.
+This council was selected via school/teacher recommendations.
+This council is currently in place as the selected parents have volunteered to remain on the committee.
+This council serves as a liasion for other parents and community members by dispersing and receiving information and feedback.
+Minutes and surveys are shared among stakeholders to enhance the AIG program.

 Teachers who have attended Professional Development sessions share the information they received with our parents and then again in our AIG PLC meetings.
-Parents are involved with AIG programming and services at annual DEP conferences also.
-Our AIG-PAC has held book studies which specifically address the social / emotional needs of AIG students.
-One of our school counselors attended these sessions with us as well.
+Parents are involved with AIG programming and services at annual DEP conferences.
+Our AIG-PAC meets monthly to discuss accomplishments and areas of growth.
+Minutes and surveys are shared with administration to grow and enhance our ongoing communication with all stakeholders.